 This objective relies mainly on your popup’s headline.
 You need to use words that make the visitor stop and think, “Wow, that’s interesting.”
 One of the classic ways to do this is simply to describe the offer new subscribers get in large font.
 This is what the brand Greats does:

-Another option you can use is humour.
-This is what the brand Lush does with their tounge-in-cheek headline for their email popups.
+Another option you can use is humor.
+This is what the brand Lush does with their tongue-in-cheek headline for their email popups.

 Objective 2: Reassure Users with Popups

 What could prevent a user from subscribing?
 The chance that they may receive an influx of promotional emails or have their email address sold to a third-party and open their inbox up to spammers.
 Your popup text should remind your visitors that their email address is safe with you.